Impregnable Mestia: The Svan Towers of Caucasus (and ie and ie and ie)

-Is 1:00 pm and finally we reach the square where, however, there is not even a marshrutka, only cars asking lots of money.
+It is 1:00 pm and finally, we reach the square where, however, there is not even a marshrutka, only cars asking lots of money.
 The tourist office girl tells us that the bus for Khaishi only departs in the morning.
 It seems strange because we have seen a lot while getting to Mestia.
 Meanwhile, it begins to rain.

 We meet a parked marshrutka, it goes to Tbilisi, it will lead us to Kaishi for 10 lari (4 euro), we are the only passengers and we sit in the front with the driver, a devout Orthodox who makes the sign of the cross three times each time he passes next to a statue of the Virgin, a cross, a church, a cemetery, well, basically is a non-stop.

 We arrive in Khaishi, our bikes were closed in the bathroom, away from children harassing.
 They ask us if we want to eat there, but we prefer to leave.
 We are quite in a coma.
 We eat a khachapuri along the way and we stop to sleep shortly after by our friend Jesus.